Comics & Animation on its own page now

 CSI: Crime Scene Investigation "Living Legend" (2006).
 Roger Daltrey plays a master-of-disguise assassin, one of his characters is an elderly, fat black woman.
 We see him pull off his disguise quickly in a flashback.

 Days of Our Lives (May 18, 2004).
 Mrs. B kidnaps Shawn and then unmasks (off camera) to reveal she is Jan.
+Sometime in 2009 a masked imposter posed as Jennifer in order to kidnap Jack.

 Death at Love House (1975).
 Burned performer Marianna Hill wore a Sylvia Sidney mask in this rarely seen TV movie.
 (Review by Robur)